 Note: If you have opened a database in other formats (.pmdx, .xlsx, text files), you cannot edit the records.
 However, you can save these formats in SQLite format from within the TextMaker database module and then open and edit them as an SQLite database.
-You cannot open the .pmdx and .xlsx formats in SoftMaker FreeOffice.

-To save such formats, choose the command Save as SQLite table (in the group Manage of the database module).
+To save such formats, choose the command Save as SQLite table [4] (in the group Manage of the database module).